wzh99/IRL/README.md

 Replace later uses of copied values with their original ones.
 Can serve as a subroutine for other optimizations.
 See [`pass::copy::CopyProp`](src/pass/copy.rs).

+### Inlining

+Replace calls to procedures with copies of their bodies.
+This transformation can expose more optimization opportunities to later passes.
+See [`pass::inl::Inliner`](src/pass/inl.rs).

-Other optimizations will be added to this project successively.
+More optimizations will be supported successively.

 ## Execution